Skip to main content

 caution

 Notice that we call our input DataObject stg-airports with a hyphen "-", but in the sql, we call it "stg_airports" with an underscore "_".
 This is due to the SQL standard not allowing "-" in unquoted identifiers (e.g. table names).
 Under the hood, Apache Spark SQL is used to execute the query, which implements SQL standard.
-SDL works around this by replacing special chars in DataObject names used in SQL statements for you.
-In this case, it automatically replaced - with _
+SDLB works around this by replacing special chars in DataObject names used in SQL statements for you.
+In this case, it automatically replaced - with _.
+Alternatively you can use the token %{inputViewName} instead of the table name, and SDLB will replace it with the correct name at runtime.

 There are numerous other options available for the CopyAction, which you can view in the Configuration Schema Browser.